eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 Exhibition: Orient

-Colors, ornaments, and the art of beautiful lettering
+Colors, Ornaments and the Art of Beautiful Lettering

 Calligraphy, manuscripts, and books – decorated with geometric and floral patterns, bright blue, or shimmering gold.
 The boundaries between writing and image are often fluid.
 By exploring languages, typefaces, and calligraphy exercises, we expand our view of our own language and practice handwriting skills.